 The project is cross-disciplinary and brings together national and international experts from developmental psychology, linguistics and education.

-The project will combine data from a heterogenic socio-demographic subsample (n=75-90) from The Behavioral Outlook Norwegian Developmental Study (BONDS) with data from new targeted experiments with children in diverse childcare settings, and can be divided into three phases:
+The project combine data from a heterogenic socio-demographic subsample (n=64) from The Behavioral Outlook Norwegian Developmental Study (BONDS) with data from new targeted experiments with children in diverse childcare settings, and can be divided into three phases:

-The observational analyses will examine early learning experiences in already existing data from mother-child interactions during task situations at 1, 2 and 3 years
+The observational analyses will examine early learning experiences in already existing data from mother-child interactions during task situations at 1, 2 and 3 years.
+The longitudinal analyses will look at how these early experiences are associated with later school achievement outcomes.

 The experimental data analyses will test specific hypotheses about the causal mechanisms through which early information-seeking impacts later achievement through addressing how children transition in their information-seeking from one informant and informant’s style to another.